Where is Cevalo Located?

 To start lessons at Cevalo:

-Complete the online registration form, email or call and book a lesson.
-An “introductory lesson” is available on request with the cost pro-rated.
+Email or call us and book a lesson.
+An "introductory lesson" is available on request with the cost pro-rated.

-Print the Cevalo Liability Release and bring a signed copy with you for each participant.
+Print the Cevalo Liability Waiver and bring a signed copy with you for each participant.
 (There are also copies at the barn in case you forget or are unable to print the file.)
-Releases are required for all Cevalo students and volunteers.
+Waivers are required for all Cevalo students and volunteers.